 - The Cockapoo is known by a few different names.
 Cockapoodle, Cock-a-Poo, Spoodle, Cockerdoodle or Cockerpoo are all synonymous of the wonderful Cockapoo!

 - Typically, the Cockapoo size is somewhere between 10 to 15 inches tall during adulthood and they weigh around 12 to 24 pounds.

 - The Cockapoo comes in many shapes and sizes and, while there is an average height and weight, not all doggos conform to this standard.
-Even through selective breeding its possible to get a mini Cockapoo or one that is larger than usual.
-These differences are what makes each dog unique.
+Even through selective breeding it’s possible to get a mini Cockapoo or one that is larger than usual.
+These differences are what make each dog unique.

 - The Cockapoo dog coat comes in a huge variety of colors and combinations.
 Black, white, cream, beige, brown, tan, brindle, red, sable and merle are among some of the most common colors for the Cockapoo coat.
 They can also come in a combination of these colors or shades of them.

 - The Cockapoo coat varies a lot from animal from to animal and is typically somewhere between its parents’ coats.
 On average, Cockapoos have a medium to long coat length which is usually wavy or curly.
 It also has a tendency to grow rather quickly so it’s necessary to frequently brush your pooch’s coat to prevent matting and a buildup of debris and dirt.

 - Cockapoo poodle mixes are one of only a few mixes found using this breed.
 Since it is widely believed to perfect, most Cockapoo dogs are bred with others of the same breed in an attempt to create a breed standard.